 Scientific writing

-What a Strong Research Results Section Should Do
+How to Write a Strong Research Results Section

 A strong Results section presents the findings in a clear, logical, and objective way.
 It should guide the reader through what was found without overexplaining, interpreting, or repeating every number from the tables.

-The Results section should answer one main question:
+The main purpose of the Results section is to answer one question:

 What did the study find?

-It should not yet answer: What do the findings mean?
+It should not yet explain why the findings occurred or what they mean in a broader scientific context.
 That belongs mainly in the Discussion section.

 Key components of a strong results section